What is a Direct Consolidation Loan?

 Pros of Consolidation

 - Creates a single loan, with one payment to one servicer.
-A borrower is not required to include all their loans in the Direct Consolidation Loan.
+All outstanding loans are not required to be included in the Direct Consolidation Loan.

-- May possibly provide a lower monthly payment by making loans eligible for an income-driven repayment (IDR) plan, or by extending loan repayment up 30-years if enrolled in the Standard or Graduated repayment plan.
-Keep in mind, borrowers may choose to repay their loans as quickly as they would like and there is never a penalty for paying the loan off early.
+- May possibly provide a lower monthly payment by making loans eligible for an income-driven repayment (IDR) plan, or by extending loan repayment up to 30 years if enrolled in the Standard or Graduated repayment plan.
+There is never a penalty for paying the loan off early.

 - May make ineligible loans, such as Federal Family Education Loans (FFEL) or Perkins Loans, eligible for IDR plans, IDR forgiveness, or Public Service Loan Forgiveness (PSLF).